slu-soc5650/final-project/docs/index.md

 You should also plan to include at least two photos, videos, or other relevant media embedded in your story map.

 ### Article for SOC 5650 {-}
-Students entrolled in SOC 5650 will also write a 3,000 to 4,000 word final paper in the style of an empirical journal article describing the academic literature your data are related to, how you prepared and mapped the data, and what you learned from the map.
+Students enrolled in SOC 5650 will also write a 3,000 to 4,000 word final paper in the style of an empirical journal article describing the academic literature your data are related to, how you prepared and mapped the data, and what you learned from the map.

 ### How are these instructions organized? {-}
 These instructions are organized into **vignettes** (pronounced `vin'yets`).
 These are meant to create "bite sized" modules that break down the final project into discrete phases.
 Each vignette has a set of indicators on the top-level page for the vignette that provide you with some general information about what the vignette entails.
 These indicators will help you quickly navigate the instructions.